+This sub-fund pursued a strategy based on equities as its main investment strategy.
+At least 70% of the sub-fund's assets were invested in equities of United States issuers that were expected to deliver an above-average dividend yield.
+When selecting equities, the following criteria were of decisive importance: dividend yield above the market average, sustainability of dividend yield and growth, historical and future earnings growth as well as price/earnings ratio.

-This fund followed a bond strategy as the principal investment strategy.
-Here, at least 70% of the fund's assets were invested in bonds and other interest-bearing securities that were denominated in euro.
-No more than 25% of the fund's assets could be invested in warrant-linked bonds and warrants, as well as in convertible debentures.
-The fund's assets were primarily invested in assets that fulfilled the defined standards for the promoted environmental and social characteristics, as set out in the following sections.
-The strategy of the fund in relation to the promoted environmental and social characteristics was an integral part of the DWS ESG assessment methodology and was continuously monitored through the investment guidelines of the sub-fund.
+Further details regarding the main investment strategy were specified in the Special Section of the Sales Prospectus.

+The sub-fund's assets were predominantly allocated into investments that complied with the defined standards in respect to the promoted environmental and social characteristics as described in the following sections.
+The sub-fund's strategy in relation to the promoted environmental and social characteristics was an integral part of the DWS ESG assessment methodology, which was continuously monitored via the sub-fund's investment guidelines.